pollfish/docs/ios.md

 ### 7. Distributing your app to AppStore

-Pollfish uses Advertising Identifier (IDFA) for survey distribution and therefore when submitting your app to the App you should select the following options as seen in the image below:
+Pollfish uses Advertising Identifier (IDFA) for survey distribution (if permission granted) and therefore when submitting your app to the App you should select the following options as seen in the image below:

 <img style="margin: 0 auto; display: block;" src="https://storage.googleapis.com/pollfish-images/idfa_3.png"/>